 Given online retailers’ adoption of machine learning, Cui believes companies could tweak their algorithms to explore what products and which types of customers are more tolerant to over-promising as it relates to the delivery speed promise.

 “Companies can then use the analysis to customize and differentiate the types of products that adopt different types of information strategies,” Cui said.
 “Just change your algorithm, learn and incorporate some of the data-driven decisions and methods.”

 Going forward, Cui hopes to customize algorithms for companies in an effort to help them dynamically optimize how to promise the correct delivery speed to customers.
 While many companies, like Collage.com, don’t own their own delivery function and can’t change the actual delivery speed by changing infrastructure, these companies can “manage the information,” said Cui.
 “It’s easy, and I think it should be the retailer’s responsibility and job to optimize.”

 “I want to advocate for all retailers to think strategically in their information aspect,” said Cui.
 “Don’t let such an easily fixed lever just sit there at almost zero cost.”

 If you are a journalist looking to cover this study or speak with Professor Ciu about subjects like online shopping and operations management, simply click on her icon now to arrange an interview today.

-Ruomeng Cui Assistant Professor of Information Systems & Operations Management
+Ruomeng Cui Associate Professor of Information Systems & Operations Management